abapGit/abapGit/docs/collections/_development/api.md

 *******************************

 This page describes how to execute various abapGit tasks using your own code.
-These classes and methods have exists for quite some time and are stable.
+These classes and methods have existed for quite some time and are stable.
 However, they do **not** provide a guaranteed API.
 Future change are a possibility.

 ## Repositories ##